lytics/dfa/README.md

     // unless there were initialization errors.
     // Blocks until the DFA accepts its input or
     // its Stop() function is called.
 The final state
-    // is always returned, if any non-nil errors
+    // is returned, and accepted == true if the final
-    // were returned from your functions then errors
-    // is also non-nil.
+    // state is a terminal state.
-    final, errors := d.Run(starting)
+    final, accepted := d.Run(starting)

-    // If the functions 'starting' or 'finishing'
-    // returned any errors they will be contained
-    // in the returned 'errors' value.
-    for _, err := range errors {
+    // Error handling is up to the user application. for _, err := range errors {
         ...
     }